apache/couchdb-documentation/src/api/ddoc/views.rst

 use binary collation instead for faster view builds where Unicode collation is not important.

-To use raw collation add ``"collation": "raw"`` key-value pair to the design documents ``options`` object at the root level.
-After that, views will be regenerated and new order applied.
+To use raw collation add ``"options":{"collation":"raw"}``  within the view object of the design document.
+After that, views will be regenerated and new order applied for the appropriate view.

 .. seealso::
     :ref:`views/collation`